-There are three ways to end the cruise control:
+There are four ways to end cruise control:

 - To disengage cruise control, step lightly on the brake pedal or clutch.
-The indicator light on the instrument cluster goes out. - Press 🕅 on the steering wheel. - To turn off cruise control, press to on the steering wheel.
+The indicator light on the instrument cluster goes out.

+- Press 🕅

+- Shift the transmission to N (Neutral).

+- To turn off cruise control. press ਨੇ.